jjodl/cp4i-pot-public/APIC-labs/GraphQL/ReadMe.md

 A Portal Administrator can customize the look and feel to their organizational specifications.
 The default Developer Portal looks like the image below.
 Note:  Depending on what you have published, the Products that you see may be different.

-**Note:** If you get a warning message that your connection is not private, follow the instructions in the previous section.
+**Note:** If you get a warning message that your connection is not private.

 ![alt text][pic68]